GMLC-TDC/helics-packaging/helics_apps-pip/README.md

 sure the right binary package is found.
 If you aren't on a supported platform, you will need to compile the HELICS apps from source or check if your system package manager has a copy of them.

-After upgrading pip, running `python -m pip install helics` should fetch a binary wheel if one is available for your platform.
+After upgrading pip, running `python -m pip install helics-apps` should fetch a binary wheel if one is available for your platform.

 ### Binary distributions
 This package provides pre-compiled binary wheels for the following operating systems